yuin/goldmark/README.md

 This behavior sometimes causes problems.
 If you migrate your markdown text to blackfriday based wikis from Github, many lists will immediately be broken.

-As mentioned above, CommonMark is too complicated and hard to implement, So Markdown parsers base on CommonMark barely exist.
+As mentioned above, CommonMark is too complicated and hard to implement, So Markdown parsers based on CommonMark barely exist.

 Features
 ----------------------